 Focus on the value of your words

 Regardless of how good your title may be, if your content is not worth reading, you will very soon see a lot of clicks but no actions.

 Focus on your objectives and valuable experiences that can give a positive meaning to your content.
 Be clear, consistent and express thoughts in short sentences so that everyone can understand you, regardless of their level of English.

 Start with creating a structure for your content.
 Each segment should have a headline and a goal you want to achieve by telling a story related to that segment.
 Also, express your personality.
 It will give a unique touch to your piece and, most importantly, bring value to what you are talking about.

 Pay attention to your format and content organization.
 Follow this simple content strategy:

-You started creating content in order to get your readers to perform a specific action, and that is going to be your content finish line.
+You started creating content in order to get your readers to perform a specific action, and that action will be your content finish line.

-A good way to finish, or as we like to say put a cherry on top, is to end with a question.
+A good way to finalize is to end with a question.
 Every answer you collect helps you learn more about the people who are reading your content.
-All the information you gathered can be used for creating other campaigns in the future.
-At the same time, asking a question will give you insights into what your potential customers are searching for, and based on that knowledge, you can adapt your product/service to suit their needs.
+All the information gathered can be used to create other campaigns in the future.
+At the same time, asking a question will give you insights into what your potential customers are searching for, and based on that knowledge, you can adapt your product or service to suit their needs.